drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Creating an install image

 **Note** Apple's AutoDMG installer [does not appear to work](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/120) across OS versions.
-If you want to build a 10.14 image, for example, the following steps must be run on macOS verison 10.14!
+If you want to build a 10.14 image, for example, the following steps must be performed on macOS 10.14!

 To create a **custom install image** which can be [restored](https://en.wikipedia.org/wiki/Apple_Software_Restore) to a Mac (using a USB-C cable and target disk mode, for example), use [MagerValp/AutoDMG](https://github.com/MagerValp/AutoDMG).

 #### Manual way

-*Note* The following instructions appear to work only on macOS versions before 10.13.
+**Note** The following instructions appear to work only on macOS versions before 10.13.

-You will need to find the file `InstallESD.dmg`, which is also inside installation application.
+Find `InstallESD.dmg` which is inside the installation application.
 Locate it in Terminal or with Finder, right click on the application bundle, select **Show Package Contents** and navigate to **Contents** > **SharedSupport** to find the file `InstallESD.dmg`

-Before continuing, [verify](https://support.apple.com/en-us/HT201259) the file's integrity by comparing its SHA-256 hash with others found in this repository or elsewhere online.
+Before continuing, [verify](https://support.apple.com/en-us/HT201259) the file's integrity by comparing its SHA-256 hash with others found in [InstallESD_Hashes.csv](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/InstallESD_Hashes.csv).
+To determine which macOS versions and builds originally shipped with or are available for a Mac, see [HT204319](https://support.apple.com/en-us/HT204319).

 ```console
 $ shasum -a 256 InstallESD.dmg
 ```

-Both results should match a version of macOS in [InstallESD_Hashes.csv](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/InstallESD_Hashes.csv).
-You can also search for hashes to ensure others are seeing the same.
-To determine which macOS versions and builds originally shipped with or are available for a Mac, see [HT204319](https://support.apple.com/en-us/HT204319).

 Mount and install the operating system to a temporary image: